-27.1.
-From time to time, it may be necessary to replace a train service with a bus or coach.
-In most cases this is planned in advance (due to engineering work to maintain or improve the rail network for instance), but sometimes such changes may be required at short notice (due to emergency engineering work).

-INFORMATION: Usually, such replacement bus and coach services will take longer than the scheduled time for the equivalent train service.
+INFORMATION: From time to time, it may be necessary to replace a train service with a bus or coach.
+In most cases this is planned in advance (for example due to engineering work to maintain or improve the rail network), but sometimes such changes may be required at short notice.
+Usually, such replacement bus and coach services will take longer than the scheduled time for the equivalent train service.

-- 27.2.
-Wherever engineering work is planned in advance we will make you aware of any need to operate a rail replacement service.
-The Train Company or Licensed Retailer from whom your purchase your Ticket will include any extended or altered times in timetable information.
+- 27.1 Wherever engineering work is planned in advance we will make you aware of any need to operate a rail replacement service.
+The Train Company or Licensed Retailer from whom you purchased your Ticket(s) will include any extended or altered times in the timetable information.
 This information will also be provided at www.nationalrail.co.uk so that you can make an informed decision about your travel plans.
-Where replacement services are operating, we may be unable to accept some types of luggage, articles, animals and cycles. - 27.3.
-If the replacement is at short notice and you cannot complete your journey because we are unable to transport your luggage, articles, animals and/or cycles by road vehicle, and you therefore decided not to travel, you will be entitled to claim a refund under Condition 30 for your journey without any administration charge.

-When you make your claim you should state the timetabled departure time of the train you intended to use for the journey and provide a Ticket which was valid for the journey.

-27.4.
-In all other respects these Conditions apply to the use of rail replacement services.
+Where replacement services are operating, we may be unable to accept some types of luggage, articles, animals and cycles. - 27.2 If the replacement is at short notice and you cannot complete your journey because we are unable to transport your luggage, articles, animals and/or cycles by road vehicle, and you therefore decided not to travel, you will be entitled to claim a refund of your Ticket(s) under Conditions 30.1 30.4 without any administration charge. - 27.3 When you make your claim, you should state the timetabled departure time of the train you intended to use for the journey and provide any Tickets which were valid for the journey. - 27.4 If you are claiming compensation due to a delay in your rail replacement journey, your compensation will be determined by the time difference between the actual time of arrival at your destination and the arrival time as published in the Published Timetable of the Day. - 27.5 In all other respects these Conditions apply to the use of rail replacement services.